sircharlo/meeting-media-manager/PROGRESS.md

 # TODOS

 - [ ] Docs: Improve docs translations by using more localized strings like how M3 itself does it
-- [ ] Manage media: Fix how recurring media works
+- [ ] Manage media: Fix how recurring media works (currently unable to hide recurring media)
 - [ ] Misc: Convert flash to notify system with action buttons
 - [ ] Present media: Make progress slider draggable when paused to change current progress / video scrubber
 - [ ] Release: Check if build artifacts work correctly for Windows and MacOS